Crystalline cohomology of rigid analytic spaces

-In this subsection, we give a comparison theorem between infinitesimal cohomology and (the underlying complex of) the analytic derived de Rham complex of a rigid space $X$ over $\Bdre$.
+In this subsection, we give a comparison theorem between the infinitesimal cohomology and (the underlying complex of) the analytic derived de Rham complex of a rigid space $X$ over $\Bdre$.

 \textbf{Affinoid comparison.} We first consider the affinoid case.
-Our tool is the \'Cech-Alexander complex for infinitesimal cohomology, and the structure of the analytic derived de Rham complex for closed immersions.
+Our tool is the \v{C}ech--Alexander complex for the infinitesimal cohomology, and the structure of the analytic derived de Rham complex for closed immersions.

 \begin{theorem} Let $X=\Spa(A)$ be an affinoid rigid space over $\Bdre$.
 Then there exists a natural isomorphism as below